malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 so is going to best express the features of those phenomena.
 Having an even more fragile liquid is a better way of understanding what makes a liquid fragile.
-The fragility of the Trimer molecule is so high that a machine learning algorithm developed to design the most fragile 3D molecule possible found a fragility $m=188$ for trimer molecules. [@Meenakshisundaram2019] While the results are not directly comparable on account of being 3D compared to our 2D simulations the Trimer sits amongst the best simulated glass formers.

 An interesting observation about the Trimer dynamics is that the non-Arrhenius dynamics and two-step relaxation occur above the melting point.
-These are behaviours which have been attributed to the supercooled liquid, [@Ediger2012;@Lubchenko2007;@Debenedetti2001] yet here are the first known observations of these quantities above the melting point.
+These are behaviours that have been attributed to the supercooled liquid, [@Ediger2012;@Lubchenko2007;@Debenedetti2001] yet here are the first known observations of these quantities above the melting point.
 Rather than describing the onset of these quantities